 Chefs and cooks work for hours on end in commercial kitchens, and large restaurant chains to prepare their famous lip-smacking dishes that you devour within minutes.
-It is the efforts of managerial and the specialised chefs which help in a busy kitchen run smoothly.
+It is the efforts of managerial and specialised chefs which help a busy kitchen run smoothly.
 While the hierarchy depicted above may vary from kitchen to kitchen, different chef positions with their responsibilities contribute.
 As you work your way up the pecking order, try your hand at these skilful cooking techniques.

 Want to know more about what goes on in the restaurant kitchen?
 Get into the cooking community at Kool Stories.
 We have created a one-of-a-kind skill-sharing and learning app with features that lets you connect with anyone in your preferred skill domains, share valuable content to enrich the community and establish yourself as a brand.
 Download online skill-sharing app to kickstart your social learning and upskilling journey.